isomerpages/isomerpages-govtech/_products-and-services/citizens/responding-to-covid-19-with-tech.md

 Businesses can access the chatbot at [www.go.gov.sg/businessconnect](www.go.gov.sg/businessconnect).

-The chatbot is developed by the Government Technology Agency (GovTech) in collaboration with the Ministry of Trade and Industry (MTI).
+The chatbot is developed by GovTech in collaboration with the Ministry of Trade and Industry (MTI).

 ### **FluGoWhere**